It can turn the most powerful person into a bunny rabbit in the headlights…

 Four Ways to Estimate Turnaround Times

-I’ll start with the most obvious.
-The best way to give an honest estimate of how long a task will take is by seeing when you can realistically fit it in.
-That’s why “Let me check my calendar and get back with you by close of business today” is a perfectly wonderful answer to “When can you get this done?”
+The best way to give an honest estimate of how long a task will take is by seeing when you can realistically fit it in to your schedule.
+That’s why “Let me check my calendar and task list and get back with you by close of business today” is a perfectly wonderful answer to “When can you get this done?”

 This does not have to involve a stopwatch or a scientific research study.
 For two to three weeks, track the requests you receive and how long it took you to complete them.
 This can be done in a spreadsheet or paper notebook.
 The best predictor of future behavior is past behavior.
 Know your numbers.

-For important projects, a great way to estimate time to complete is to consider the following:
+To estimate the time needed to complete a project consider the following:

 - The most optimistic turnaround time